 Crime in Ireland was punishable by death for centuries.
 These criminals were executed in public for all to see, in various ways, for various offenses.
-Abolished in 1990, capital punishment is no longer legal in the Republic of Ireland.
+Abolished completely in 1990, and for most crimes in 1964, capital punishment is no longer legal in the Republic of Ireland.

-Here are ten places in Ireland where public executions did at one time take place:
+Here are ten places in Ireland where public executions did take place at one time:

 1. Market Square, Clonmel

 At this site, William Smith O’Brien, found guilty for attempting to help incite a rebellion against the English with the Young Irelanders near Ballingarry, was sentenced to be hanged, drawn and quartered in 1848.
 This was the last occasion such a sentence was handed down in Ireland, although Smith O'Brien's sentence was commuted to transportation for life.

 This execution spot has a long history.
 It dates back to the 16th and 17th centuries when Catholic priests were hanged for their religious beliefs.
 Bishop Terence Albert O’Brien, for one, was hanged and beheaded here on October 30, 1651.